-Using research into the psychology of hoarding and OCD, quantum physics, and eastern philosophy, Pasquarelli explores what our physical reality is made of and how it comes to appear as it does.
-By studying the various approaches we take to define our existence, Pasquarelli has come to see our physical surroundings as a projection or manifestation of the mind.
+Through research into the psychology of hoarding and OCD, quantum physics, and eastern philosophy, I have begun to question what our physical reality is made of and how it comes to appear as it does.
+By investigating the various approaches we have taken to define our existence, I am seeing the relationship between the mind and our physical environment in new ways.